RagedUnicorn/wow-bcc-pvpwarn/README.md

 #### PVPWarn does not support my Spell.
 What can I do?

 PVPWarn is not complete and certain spells might have simply forgotten.
-If you have a certain spell that you would like to see supported in a future version of the addon make sure to create a ticket for it and I will have a  look at it.
+If you have a certain spell that you would like to see supported in a future version of the addon make sure to create a ticket for it, and I will have a  look at it.

 ## Development